savvy379/egamma/README.md

 Different parts of the project require h5py, ROOT, root_numpy, Jupyter notebook, Keras, TensorFlow, and Pytorch.
-These can all be installed as part of the conda environment specified in [env.yml](env.yml).
+These can all be installed as part of the conda environments specified in [envs/](envs/).
 To set this up, first install e.g. Miniconda2
 ```bash
 $ wget https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh